 1. Does insurance cover the cost of teeth whitening procedures?

-No. Dental insurance does not typically cover the cost of the teeth whitening procedures.
+No. Dental insurance does not typically cover the cost of teeth whitening procedures.

 2. How long do the teeth whitening effects last?